The RancheHouse will be brightly lit for the first-ever traditional celebration of Diwali in Cochrane on Oct. 25.

 “For the community like Hindu, Sikh, or among the many Indian people set to celebrate Diwali, it is known as the Festival of Light,” Dutt said.

-In Hindu Culture, Dutt explained that the festival marks the day when Lord Rama, his wife, and his brother returned from a war that lasted 14 years.
+In Hindu Culture, Dutt explained that the festival marks the day when Lord Rama, his wife the Goddess Sita, and his brother returned from 14 years of exile over evil to his home town Ayodha Nagri.

 Fellow event organizer Paul Singh added that for all cultures that observe the holiday, even though they might have their local differences, they all share the same theme.